 - Exterior and interior checks: They are used in assessing the overall condition of the vehicle.
 Inspectors look for dents, scratches, rust, and paint conditions on the body.
 They also check windows and mirrors for cracks, chips, and proper operation.
 Inside the vehicle, the seats, dashboard, carpets, and overall cleanliness are examined to ensure everything is in good condition.

-- Engine and mechanical systems: These are vital areas of focus during an inspection.
+- Engine and mechanical systems: These are vital areas of focus during a car inspection.
 Inspectors check the engine for unusual noises, leaks, and smooth operation.
 They ensure the transmission shifts properly and that fluid levels are adequate.
 Additionally, the suspension and steering components are inspected for wear, alignment, and smooth operation, ensuring the vehicle handles correctly.

 - Electrical systems and lights: They must be thoroughly inspected.
 The battery and charging system are tested to ensure the battery’s health and the alternator’s function.
 All lights, including headlights, brake lights, turn signals, and interior lights, are verified for proper operation.
 Inspectors also ensure that all dashboard indicators and gauges are functioning correctly, as these provide critical information to the driver.